 Not sure what to do with a psychology degree?
 Consider these 5 jobs

 Becoming a full-fledged psychologist usually requires a Ph.D., but for psych majors who stop at the bachelor's degree level, the job market is still wide open.
-Psychology bachelor's degrees come with an enormous range of flexibility and can lead graduates down a number of surprising career paths.
+Psychology bachelor's degree programs come with an enormous range of flexibility and can lead graduates down a number of surprising career paths.
 Here are five wonderfully unique ways to use a psych degree.

 1. Field instructor